 Visit New Orleans in the fall and you’ll find the mildest weather.
 Just don’t expect it to stay that way and refer back to summer if you’re thinking that.
 Labor Day Weekend is a nice time to be in New Orleans, as everyone will be out enjoying the parks.
 Southern Decadence is a celebration of LGBT culture and brings in over 100,000 visitors from all over the world.
 Fall is when the official oyster season begins and you know you’ll want to try some.
 Don’t forget about Halloween, and the tours available throughout the city’s cemeteries, French Quarter, and more.

 Christmas New Orleans, Merriment on Magazine, you name it.
 New Orleans is a wonderful place to spend the winter months, and those things I named are just for December.
 The city’s sports teams are also going strong, at least when the Saints and Pelicans are good.
 There’s also the Sugar Bowl, which is a huge tradition going back to the days when conferences matter.
 Thank you, realignment!
 New Year’s Eve is also a huge deal in New Orleans and if you’re lucky, you might get to see Don Lemon of CNN doing shots in a club there!

 Check out New Orleans Online for upcoming events and any new developments that happen in the city.

 Man I loved the Pharmacy Museum.

-I hope your visit to New Orleans is as exciting and enchanting as it promises to be.
+I hope your visit to New Orleans is an exciting and enchanting one.
 Just think.
 It’s one of the few places on this earth where you can brag about cemetery walks, seeing street musicians, and enjoying some of the world’s most decadent food.
 There’s no putting New Orleans in a nutshell and when you visit, you’ll see just how fascinating it is in so many ways.